Fire Prevention Month 2021

 - 60% of consumers do not test their smoke and CO alarms monthly*

 - Only 47% of people report having CO alarms in their home

 - Just 43% of homeowners have an escape plan*

 - Unattended cooking is the #1 cause of home fires

 Help Protect Your Whole Home

-First Alert has been protecting homes and families since 1958.
-We urge you to practice whole home safety, so you and your family are prepared this Fire Prevention Week and Month .
+First Alert has been educating and protecting homes and families since 1958.
+We urge you to practice whole home safety, so you and your family are prepared not only during Fire Prevention Week and Month, but throughout the entire year.
 Having functioning alarms installed throughout your home is the first line of defense for fire prevention.
 They work around the clock to provide your family an early alert in the event of an emergency, providing you time to safely escape.
-Smoke and CO alarms should be placed on every level of the home, including the basement, as well as inside and outside each bedroom.
+Smoke and CO alarms should be placed on every level of the home, including the basement, as well as inside and outside each bedroom to keep your home and family safe.
 Fire extinguishers should also be placed on every level of the home, especially in the kitchen and garage.